culling/CovidTrackerForTransit/README.md

 # COVID Tracker For Transit
 Project completed as part of *Summer of Tech - Create Camp Hackathon 2020 Wellington*

+# Current Status
+The COVID app and public transport now have features to allow tracking of transit and notifications.
+We don't know if our app ideas were the cause of the change but the inclusion of these features in the officaial COVID app was the overall aim for the project.

+No further development will continue on the app for the foreseeable future.

 # Team - Won Direction

 ![covidtrackerfortransit on GitHub](docs/Team-Picture.png)